TL;DR

 AI-powered screening

-Manual resume reviews can be slow and biased.
-AI tools can quickly shortlist candidates based on skills and experience, freeing recruiters to focus on meaningful conversations and cultural fit rather than admin work.
+Manual resume reviews are prone to bias and slow.
+AI tools streamline the process by shortlisting candidates based on skills and experience, allowing recruiters to focus on meaningful candidate interactions.

 Chatbots & Virtual Assistants